CALL NOW (03) 5562 9100

 Do I have to speak with an investigator?

-You may be contacted by an investigator for VWA or insurer to obtain a statement from you.
+You may be contacted by an investigator for WorkSafe or insurer to obtain a statement from you.
 You do not have to speak with them or provide them with a statement.
 You should contact your solicitor if this occurs.

 Do I still receive payments if my employer can't find me suitable employment?